SirCaveiraOFC/Steam-Auto-Claim-Stickers/README.md

 1. **Access Your project directory:**
    - Place your Steam Web Api Token in the "steam_webapi_token.txt" file.
-   - To get the Steam Web Api Token, run [this code](https://github.com/SirCaveiraOFC/Steam-Auto-Claim-Stickers/blob/main/getSteamWebAPIToken.js) in this [Steam Page](https://store.steampowered.com/category/action)
+   - To get the Steam Web Api Token, run [this code](https://github.com/SirCaveiraOFC/Steam-Auto-Claim-Stickers/blob/main/getSteamWebAPIToken.js) in this [Steam Page](https://store.steampowered.com/category/action) (YOU MUST BE LOGGED IN)
    - Run the "Steam Auto Claim Stickers.pyw" file.
 It will run in the background on your PC.
 You will need to do this every time you restart your PC.

 ## Notes